marllonlaborne/marllonlaborne/README.md

 ### about me

 I'm a front-end developer based in **Paraná, Brazil**, currently working at personal projects to fulfill my portfolio and aiming to achieve my first job at the area.
-Many of my hobbies consists on playing games, reading books
+Some of my hobbies include playing games, reading books, watching TV shows and exercising.

 ### skills